 On the night of 11 January 2024, US and UK naval and air forces carried out missile strikes on Houthi positions in Yemen in response to the ongoing attacks on merchant shipping and, more recently, on naval vessels involved in Operation Prosperity Guardian in the Red Sea.
 US defence officials say that 60 targets were hit at 28 Houthi militant locations.
-Following the strikes, a Houthi spokesperson stated that the rebel group would retaliate and expand its targets to include US and UK-linked vessels.
-The though all merchant vessels are currently at risk in the Red Sea, the threat from the Houthis is therefore heightened towards all Israeli, US and UK-linked vessels sailing through the Gulf of Aden, Bab el-Mandeb and southern Red Sea.
+Following these strikes, a Houthi spokesperson stated that the rebel group would retaliate and expand its targets to include US and UK-linked vessels.
+UK and US forces carried out additional rounds of strikes against Houthi targets on 22 January 2024 and 3 February 2024.

+Though all merchant vessels are currently at risk in the Red Sea, the threat from the Houthis is now heightened for all Israeli, US and UK-linked vessels sailing through the Gulf of Aden, Bab el-Mandeb and Southern Red Sea.